apotocki/boost-iosx/README.md

 # Boost C++ for iOS, watchOS, tvOS, visionOS, macOS, Catalyst, Simulators - Intel(x86_64) / Apple Silicon(arm64)

-Supported version: 1.90.0 (use the appropriate tag to select the version)
+Supported version: 1.90.0

-This repo provides a universal script for building static Boost C++ libraries for use in iOS, watchOS, tvOS, visionOS, and macOS & Catalyst applications.
+This repository provides a universal script for building static Boost C++ libraries for use in iOS, watchOS, tvOS, visionOS, and macOS & Catalyst applications.

-Since Boost distribution URLs are often unreliable and subject to change, the script attempts to download Boost from the links specified in the `LOCATIONS` file on the master branch.
+Since Boost distribution URLs are often unreliable and subject to change, the script attempts to download Boost from the links listed in the `LOCATIONS` file on the master branch.
 Only after verifying the SHA256 hash of the downloaded archive are the libraries unpacked and compiled.

 ## Built Libraries
 atomic, charconv, chrono, cobalt (requires apple clang-15.0.0 or later), container, context, contract, coroutine, date_time, exception, fiber, filesystem, graph, iostreams, json, locale, log, math, nowide, program_options, random, regex, serialization, stacktrace, system, test, thread, timer, type_erasure, url, wave